Skip to content

 » READ MORE: How the House v.
 NCAA settlement could affect college athletics and local universities

-In September, Cairone announced her commitment to join the Cornhuskers.
+In September, Cairone announced her commitment to the Cornhuskers.
 She felt relieved to find another home, she says, but it doesn’t take away from the experience she endured.

-Penn State’s women’s soccer set its roster limit at 28.
+Penn State women’s soccer set its roster limit at 28.
 It had 11 commitments in the class of 2025, but six of them, including Cairone, who was one of two Pennsylvania natives in her class, had their scholarship offers taken away.

-“She had been committed for an entire year,” said Kari, who played basketball at Lafayette College.
+“She had been committed for an entire year,” said Mia’s mom Kari, who played basketball at Lafayette College.
 “Completely stopped all of her outreach and making videos. … They specifically said to her, ‘We like to keep the best of Pennsylvania in Pennsylvania.’
 Mia went to [their] clinic — played great, scored goals, and is from Pennsylvania.
 What’s not to like?
 We really didn’t see it coming.”

-The settlement says that major sports conferences wrongly prevented athletes from earning money off their celebrity because it didn’t have a revenue-sharing model.
+The settlement says major sports conferences wrongly prevented athletes from earning money off their celebrity because they didn’t have a revenue-sharing model.
 If approved, the settlement will pay approximately $2.78 billion over 10 years to more than 10,000 current and former students who played Division I sports in 2016 or later.

-“If you’re going to implement a big change in recruiting you need to have a better plan of how to do it,” Cairone said.
-“I wanted coaches, players, parents to see my posts and see what was going on, because I didn’t know how else to tell people.
+“If you’re going to implement a big change in recruiting, you need to have a better plan of how to do it,” Cairone said.
+“I wanted coaches, players, parents to see my posts and see what was going on because I didn’t know how else to tell people.
 I feel like if you hear someone that’s decommitted, you think something bad happened, like an issue they had with the coaches or team.
 I wanted to clarify pretty early on what happened.”

 » READ MORE: Twenty years ago, her uncle attended Navy.
 Now 17 years after his death, Maggie Borek is following in his footsteps.